gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 ### oh-my-zsh

 With _zsh_ installed, we paved the way for our customization endeavours.
-Now we can install [oh-my-zsh](https://ohmyz.sh/), a delightful, extensible, pre-configured _zsh environment_ with reasonable defaults.
+We ready to install [oh-my-zsh](https://ohmyz.sh/), a delightful, extensible, pre-configured _zsh environment_ with reasonable defaults.
 It builds the base for further tailoring and provides a cheerful prompt with a lovely color theme.
-_oh-my-zsh_ predefines a lot of
+_oh-my-zsh_ also defines a lot of
 [useful aliases for git](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git) and [other CLI tools](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins).